Is it Reactive Attachment Disorder? Three of the Most Important Questions for Parents to Answer

 Part of RAD Advocates’ mission is to educate parents as early as possible to ensure proper interventions before families reach a crisis point.

-One of the keys to successful treatment of reactive attachment disorder is early diagnosis and treatment.
+A critical key to successful treatment is early diagnosis.
 “The earlier, the better,” says Lien.
-“Early diagnosis gives the child and the parents a chance to avert some of the more serious consequences of untreated RAD that tend to pop up once puberty hits and into the teen years.”
+“Early diagnosis gives the child and the parents a chance to avert some of the more serious consequences of untreated developmental trauma that tend to pop up once puberty hits and into the teen years.”

-Unfortunately, most parents and professionals lack the necessary information to truly understand reactive attachment disorder.
+Unfortunately, most parents and professionals lack the necessary information to truly understand developmental trauma.
 With young children, they often miss significant behaviors as they believe the child is merely a traumatized toddler who simply needs time, love, and consistency to calm down.

-3 of the most important questions you can ask yourself if you're wondering whether your child has reactive attachment disorder:
+3 of the most important questions you can ask yourself if you're wondering whether your child has developmental trauma:

 1. How often was the child disrupted from caregivers early on?

-The diagnosis of reactive attachment disorder must include one or more primary caregiver disruptions within the first three years of life.
+The diagnosis of reactive attachment disorder must include one or more primary caregiver disruptions within the first few years of life.
 These disruptions may look like adoption at birth, multiple foster care placements, long-term hospitalizations of a parent or child, death of a parent or other circumstances that require separation.
 With each disruption, the child feels grief, loss, and a fear of abandonment, gradually determining that caregivers are unreliable and inconsistent and therefore cannot be trusted.

 The more disruptions a child has, the greater the likelihood the child will fit the diagnostic criteria for reactive attachment disorder.
 “If the child has had multiple disruptions or has been in foster care for years, I’m always suspicious that RAD is part of the picture,” says Lien.
 “That’s why full assessments are so important for these kiddos and their family success.”